karambarakat/cms_for_rust/README.md

 );
 ```

+## ORM-like API

 in the future I will have ORM-like API, the core of this code is already done I just need time to implement it.

 ```rust
 let res = select_st::new::<Todo>()